tanbw/FramePack-eichi/README/README_en.md

 ## 🚀 How to Use

+※ If you encounter "localhost is not accessible" error during startup, refer to [Troubleshooting](#-troubleshooting)

 ### Multi-Language & Multi-Mode Integrated Launcher

 **Language_FramePack-eichi.bat** is an integrated launcher that allows you to start all FramePack-eichi variations from a single interface.